enyojs/ares-project/test/selenium/README.md

 **Note:** For example, the NewProject test case will be converted into NewProject.java … etc.

-The `.../webdriver-java-diff-patch/AresTestCases.sha1` and `.../webdriver-java-diff-patch/AresTestCases.md5` files contains the digests to validate the java files converted from XML scripts.
+The `.../webdriver-java-diff-patch/AresTestCases.md5` file contains the digests to validate the java files converted from XML scripts.

 ### Verify generated Java files

-Depending on your system, use either `md5sum`, `inhash.exe` or `/usr/bin/shasum` to verify the md5 or sha1 digests against the Java files converted from the XML scripts.
+Depending on your system, use either `md5sum` to verify the md5 digests against the Java files converted from the XML scripts.
 This files are found under the temporary directory `./ares-project/test/selenium/webdriver-java-diff-patch/java-ref`.

 ### Apply AresTestJava.patch